 On top of that - it's easy.
 I will admit the first time or two you do it, you'll probably wrestle a bit with it.
 Your pieces probably won't look pristine like the packaged, pre-cut pieces at the store.
 This is definitely one of those things you just need to do a time or two.
 But you'll find yourself pretty proficient in no time - I got pretty good by my third or fourth bird, and can knock them out in under five minutes now with no trouble.
 And just plan on using the first bird or two you practice on in something that doesn't require beauty - chicken pot pie or chicken and dumplings are perfect!

 Besides that - it's a pretty impressive thing to pull off in front of people.
 Want to impress someone?
 Pull this tricky little maneuver and they'll think you're a culinary rockstar.
 Which you will be.
 And if you want to produce one of the ultimate "ta-da" dishes of all time - the sublime Turducken - you'll need this handy little skill.
 So give it a try.
 Make a couple of practice runs, and before you know it, you'll be a master.
 Trust me.

 Cost Breakdown on a Breakdown

 Think about this for a moment.
 Let's say you feed a family of 4-6.
 (Depends as well on if you feed adults, toddlers or teenagers).
 Purchase five-five pound birds at $.89 a pound - a pretty fair price around here.
 Breakdown all four chickens.
-You'll end up with 10 each legs, wings, breasts and thighs.
-From this you can also stash 10 chicken tenders.
+You'll end up with 8 pieces, each leg, wings, breasts, and thighs.
+From this, you can also stash 10 chicken tenders.
 I'd use the following:

 - Meal #1 using the ten legs.
 Grilled, baked, fried or smoked.

-- Meal #2 using the ten thighs, use them in stir fries or braised off for a stew.
-Simmer the meat and use it in salad or in a soup or casserole.
+- Meal #2 using the ten thighs, use them in stir-fries or braised off for a stew.
+Simmer the meat and use it in a salad or in a soup or casserole.

 So - cost of chicken - $22.25